Call now in confidence immediate help & advice 24/7

 The length needed in rehab is different for each person.

-However, it’s important to remember that you might not need to attend a detox programme prior to your recovery treatment.
+However, it’s important to remember that you might not need to attend a detox programme prior to your recovery treatment at rehab.
 This depends greatly on what type of substance you are addicted to.

 This is because drugs like alcohol and opioids are physically addictive as well as mentally, whereas cocaine and cannabis is only mentally addictive.